-Genesis 12:7-9 Abram's Opportunity Abram worships God in that land (vv7-9)
+Abram worship God in that land (vv7-9)

 12:7 And the LORD appeared unto Abram, and said, Unto thy seed will I give this land: and there builded he an altar unto the LORD, who appeared unto him.
 God didn't lead where he would not be.
 Yes God appeared and spoke to Abram about giving the land to his seed.
-Well we know it's in the future because Abram didn't have any children to receive the blessing.
+Well we know it's in the future because Abram didn't have any children to receive the blessing at that time.
 There is 4a life of continual cleansing, for we next read, "So he built there an altar to the Lord."
 An altar is more than a symbol of worship.
 An altar is first a place of cleansing, which provides the basis for worship.
 The reason for a daily altar is the urgent need for cleansing in the believer's life.
 The altar had at least seven purposes: